axel-zarate/js-custom-select/README.md

 addText | String | Text to display on the add button; additionally, `onAdd` callback function must be supplied.
 Default: `'Add'`. onAdd | Function | A callback function to execute when the Add button is pressed.
 Default: `undefined`. searchDelay | Integer | Time in milliseconds to wait until the filtering is performed.
-Default: `300` (0.3 seconds). onSelect | Function | Callback function called when the user selects an item from the dropdown.
+Default: `300` (0.3 seconds). onSelect | Function | Callback function invoked when the user selects an item from the dropdown. async | Boolean | Indicates whether the search filter is asynchronous or not; setting this option to `true` will limit the number of times the search function is evaluated (it will only run when the user types something in the search box).

 ## Dependencies
 * jQuery